Jeff Bagwell: Allegations of steroid use and National Baseball Hall of Fame

 Bagwell was eligible for induction into the Baseball Hall of Fame for the first time in 2011.
 Speculation abounded that some baseball writers initially refrained from voting for Bagwell on the premise that he used performance-enhancing drugs, since most of his playing career took place during what is commonly referred to as "the steroid era."
 In spite of the speculation, as of 2016, no concrete evidence has surfaced linking him to the use of performance-enhancing drugs.
 However, one report indicates that he disclosed use of androstenedione to a Houston Chronicle reporter in 1998.
 At that time, neither the FDA nor MLB had banned its use.
 Bagwell has not been connected with any of the 104 positive samples in the 2003 survey tests that were leaked.
 Bagwell was not among the 89 players named in the Mitchell Report released in 2007.

 Longtime Atlanta Braves manager Bobby Cox said the following about Bagwell: "Jeff Bagwell was [in Houston] for so long and starred every year.
 For me a guy that dominated like that for one team, even in the league stats through the years.
 His are up there with anybody's.
 I would put him in right away.
 So he would get my vote on the first ballot."
-Still, in spite of the speculation that Bagwell used performance-enhancing drugs, San Francisco Chronicle sportswriter Bruce Jenkins opined that Bagwell did not have the credentials to be in the Hall of Fame.
+Still, in spite of the speculation that Bagwell used performance-enhancing drugs, San Francisco Chronicle sportswriter Bruce Jenkins wrote that Bagwell did not have the credentials to be in the Hall of Fame.
 In July 2015, he acknowledged "that many are suspicious of Bagwell—without proof, as you say.
-I've always voted for the best players — Bonds, McGwire, Clemens, etc. — so that's not a factor for me.
+I've always voted for the best players — Bonds, McGwire, Clemens, etc.—so that's not a factor for me.
 I always found Bagwell just a bit short of Hall of Fame material."

 In 2011, Bagwell received 242 votes, or 41.7% of total ballots cast; the threshold for entry is 75%.
 In his second year on the ballot, he received 321 votes, or 56.0% of the ballots cast.
 In 2016, he received his highest percentage of the vote to that time, 71.6%.
 On January 18, 2017, Bagwell was voted into the Hall of Fame with 86.2% of the vote in his seventh year of eligibility.
 He was inducted on July 30, 2017.